naobservatory/mgs-pipeline/README.md

 AdapterRemoval2 to trim adapters, remove low-quality bases from the ends of reads, and collapse overlapping paired-end reads.
 This populates `cleaned/`.

-For QC purposes, we also want to know:

-* What are quality scores like along the lengths of the reads?
-* What is the length distribution of fragments?

-Unfortunately, getting these requires separate AdapterRemoval runs:

-* Removing adapters, but not trimming quality or collapsing.
-* Removing adapters and collapsing, but not trimming quality.

-It may be worth modifying AdapterRemoval2 to dump the statistics we care about while running the full process, so we don't have to run it three times for each sample.

-### Quality Control

-FastQC, plus additional custom checks for the issues we're specifically concerned about.

 ### Species Classification